 As for finding influencers, you’ll need to search for popular users on Instagram.
 HubSpot’s got a great list of Instagram influencers to get you started.

 5. Encourage Engagement

 Entice users to follow your brand on Instagram by hosting an activity that encourages engagement, such as a call for user-submitted photos.
 REI’s successful #OptOutside campaign remains strong year after year, as its evergreen relevance resonates with outdoor enthusiasts who want to their adventures exploring the outdoors.

 Disney’s #ShareYourEars campaign was also a major hit.
 The entertainment empire partnered with the Make A Wish Foundation, donating $5 for each post people shared with a picture of them wearing their Mickey Mouse ears.
 As you might imagine, because of the charitable nature of the campaign (and because everyone loves Disney), it went viral.

 6. Test Your Posts

 Not all pictures or videos will garner engagement.
 Sometimes it has to do with the time of day or even the day of week you’re posting.
-Other times, it has to do with the actual content of the posts, the hashtags, location tags and description text.
-You should consistently be testing which posts work best for your audience and what days and times will posts garner the most engagement with your Instagram followers.
+Other times, it has to do with the actual content of the posts, the hashtags, location tags, and description text.
+You should consistently be testing which posts work best for your audience.

 According to Kissmetrics, pictures get more engagement than videos.
 They also found that the best time of day to post is 2am, 6am, 5pm and 10pm EST, and the best days of the week were Wednesdays and Thursdays.
 Buffer recommends posting at least once a day.
 However, accounts that are growing are posting multiple times a day.
 And Hootsuite recommends consistency with your posting.
 If you set a posting schedule, stick to it.